 3) identify other associated lifestyle and familial factors.

-This cross-sectional study examined the association between syncope episodes and smoking propensity among clinical medical students, interns, and junior residents - a population particularly vulnerable to medical training stressors.
-Existing literature indicates stress prevalence of 31.7% among medical students and 73.0% among interns [14, 15].
+This cross-sectional study explored the relationship between episodes of syncope and the likelihood of smoking among clinical medical students, interns, and junior residents—a group especially susceptible to the pressures associated with medical training.
+Existing literature indicates stress prevalence of 31.7% among medical students and 73.0% among interns [14,15].

 Sample size calculation was performed using G*Power 3.1 and EpiInfo software.
 For a Chi-square test with a 95% confidence level, 5% margin of error, and a 50% effect size, a minimum of 385 participants was required.
 We collected 525 responses.
 After applying exclusion criteria (cardiovascular diseases, anemia, diabetes mellitus, seizures, other syncope types, or incomplete questionnaires), the final analytical sample comprised 456 participants.
 Data were collected through an online self-administered English questionnaire using convenience sampling.
 The data were collected from 10th January 2025 to 16th Feb 2025.